wmhall/foofactors/README.md

 #>  $ gdpPercap: num  779 821 853 836 740 ...
 ```

 You can tell `die_factors` to not target a variable by putting a minus sign before a variable name or column number.
-You'll notice that `die_factors` gives you message indicating that some of the variable that were targeted were not factors and that those variables will remnain unchange.
+You'll notice that `die_factors` gives you message indicating that some of the variable that were targeted were not factors and that those variables will remain unchanged.
 This is because `die_factors` is targeting all of the variables except the country variable.

 ``` r
 my_new_df <- die_factors(gapminder, "-country")